Rohail30/User-Authentication/README.md

-# User-Authentication
+# Secure Sign
-Introducing Secure Sign, a user authentication project built with Node.js, MongoDB, and Express.
-Seamlessly sign up, providing your data, securely stored in a MongoDB database.
-Access the login page with the stored credentials, and enjoy a personalized experience on the home page.
-Experience a robust authentication system with simplicity at its core.
+Introducing Secure Sign, a user authentication project crafted with simplicity and security in mind.
+Built with Node.js, MongoDB, and Express, this project seamlessly handles user sign-ups, securely storing provided data in a MongoDB database.
+Utilizing bcrypt with a strength factor of 10 for hashing, the login page ensures a robust authentication system.
+Experience the ease of access to the home page, providing a personalized and secure user experience.

+## Prerequisites

 # Secure Sign - Prerequisites